 A fuel tank’s pressure should be between 40 to 100 degrees, the fuel filling around half a tank.

 Many cars used vented gas caps through the 1960s.
-Gas caps with a hole in it, caps allowed fuel to splash out when accelerating and stopped being used.
+Gas caps with a hole in it, caps allow fuel to splash out when accelerating and stop being used says Car and Driver.

 Can High Fuel Pressure Damage Injectors?

-A common way injectors get damaged is when debris find their way into the system.
-This will plug the armature, the nozzle or cause the nozzle needle to become stuck.
+A common way injectors get damaged is when debris finds its way into the system.
+This will plug the armature, and the nozzle or cause the nozzle needle to become stuck.

 If there is debris in your gas tank and the fuel pressure is high, pushing the fuel through the nozzles with even more pressure will cause damage to the injectors, but pure gasoline shouldn’t hurt them unless it’s under extreme circumstances.